 • Promotes Restful Sleep

-Increases Brain Activity in the areas associated with happiness and positive thinking.
+Above image shows how meditating increases brain activity in the areas associated with hapiness and positive thinking.

 You begin searching the way to embrace with your highest self and life purpose with four basic questions:

 1. Who am I?